Isotopes of carbon: Tracing food sources and diets

 It follows that eating these different plants will affect the δ13C values in the consumer's body tissues.
 If an animal (or human) eats only C3 plants, their δ13C values will be from −18.5 to −22.0‰ in their bone collagen and −14.5‰ in the hydroxylapatite of their teeth and bones.

 In contrast, C4 feeders will have bone collagen with a value of −7.5‰ and hydroxylapatite value of −0.5‰.

-In actual case studies, millet and maize eaters can easily be distinguished from rice and wheat eaters.
+In case studies, millet and maize eaters can easily be distinguished from rice and wheat eaters.
 Studying how these dietary preferences are distributed geographically through time can illuminate migration paths of people and dispersal paths of different agricultural crops.
 However, human groups have often mixed C3 and C4 plants (northern Chinese historically subsisted on wheat and millet), or mixed plant and animal groups together (for example, southeastern Chinese subsisting on rice and fish).